-Price per share (in pesos) March 2020 December 2020 Grupo de Inversiones Suramericana S. A. 21.700 25.280 Grupo Argos S. A. 11.780 13.900
+Price per share (in pesos) September 2021 December 2020 Grupo de Inversiones Suramericana S. A. 21.400 25.280 Grupo Argos S. A. 11.160 13.900

 Investments in other companies classified in this category are measured at fair value on a non-recurrent basis, only when a market value is available.
 The Company considers omission of recurrent measurement of these investments is immaterial for the presentation of Grupo Nutresa's Financial Statements.
-Investments in other companies classified in this category are measured at fair value, on a non-recurring basis, only when a market value is available.
-The Company considers this omission of the recurrent measurement of these investments to be immaterial for the presentation of the financial statements of Grupo Nutresa.